zhang373/zhang373.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Nice to meet you!
-I am Wenshuo ZHANG (张文硕), currently a Ph.D. student in HKUST VisLab, at the Department of Computer Science and Engineering of the Hong Kong University of Science and Technology (HKUST), supervised by Prof. Huamin Qu and Dr.Linping Yuan.
+I am Wenshuo ZHANG (张文硕), currently a Ph.D. student in HKUST VisLab, at the Department of Computer Science and Engineering of the Hong Kong University of Science and Technology (HKUST), supervised by Prof. Huamin Qu and worked with Dr.Linping Yuan.

-Before joining HKUST, I obtained my B.S. degree in Automation, the Department of Electronic and Information Engineering, Xi'an Jiaotong University, supervised by Prof. Lei CHEN and Dr. Zhao CHEN at HKUST Guangzhou in 2024.
-I also obtain a dual Bachelor's degree in Accounting (ACCA Track), the Management School, Xi'an Jiaotong University, supervised by Prof. Hong ZHAO in 2024.
-During my UG study, I went to Department of Electrical and Electronic Engineering in the University of Hong Kong as a government-sponsored exchange student and worked with Prof. Xiaojuan Qi there.
+Before joining HKUST, I obtained my B.S. degree in Automation, the Department of Electronic and Information Engineering, Xi'an Jiaotong University, FYP supervised by Prof. Lei CHEN and Dr. Zhao CHEN at HKUST Guangzhou in 2024.
+I also obtain a dual Bachelor's degree in Accounting (ACCA Track), the Management School, Xi'an Jiaotong University, FPY supervised by Prof. Hong ZHAO in 2024.
+During my UG study, I went to Department of Electrical and Electronic Engineering in the University of Hong Kong as a government-sponsored exchange student.

 My research interest lies in Human-Centric AI.

 # 🔥 News
-- *2024.09*: &nbsp;🎉🎉 We get Prof. Gan’s $1m Grant!
+- *2024.09*: &nbsp;🎉🎉 We get Prof. Gan’s follwing up $1m Grant!
 Congratulations wenshuo(yeah this is me), teammates( jindu, haobo) and PI(linping, jun)!
 - *2024.08*: &nbsp;🎉🎉 I went to HKUST as a year one Ph.D. student.
 Hope to see you guys!
 - *2024.07*: &nbsp;🎉🎉 I got my B.S. degree in Automation, the Department of Electronic and Information Engineering, XJTU!
 - *2024.07*: &nbsp;🎉🎉 I got my B.S. degree in Accounting (ACCA Track), the Management School, XJTU!